What is ENGAGE 2.0?

 There are a few options:

-ii.
-Save the link to your dashboard on your desktop or add it as a “favorite” in Chrome.
-You can access your dashboard more easily without going back to the email.
+Helpful hint: Save the link to your dashboard on your desktop or add it as a “favorite” in Chrome.
+You can access your dashboard more easily without going back to your email.

 My dashboard is slow/crashing.
 What do I do?